 Lighthouse Point

-Just before you cross the Deception Pass via the bridges there is a parking area with a wide grassy spot for picnics.
+Just before you cross the Deception Pass via the bridges there is a parking area with a wide grassy picnic area.
 It is the starting point for two hikes, Lottie Point and Lighthouse Point.
 Both give you views of the pass and the waters.

-Lighthouse Point is a 1.5-mile loop on a well-maintained path with little elevation gain.
+Lighthouse Point is a short hike, a 1.5-mile loop on a well-maintained path with little elevation gain.
 It gives you various viewpoints before dropping you back into the lush green that you expect from the Pacific Northwest.

-If you are looking for a shorter trek but want similar views, Lottie Point is a 0.3-mile loop on a lookout next to Lighthouse Point.
+If you are looking for a shorter trek but want similar views, Lottie Point is another short trail being 0.3-mile loop on a lookout next to Lighthouse Point.
 Both hikes are easy, with great views of the pass.

 North Beach

-Parking in the lot just over the Deception Pass Bridge (go early and during off season to ensure you get a spot) you can take the stairs down to the North Beach trail or the Goose Neck Point Trail.
+Parking in the lot just over the Deception Pass Bridge (go early and during off season to ensure you get a spot) you can take the stairs a short way down to the North Beach trail or the Goose Neck Point Trail.

 At the base of the stairs you can get great photos of the Deception Pass Bridge before starting on your 1.4-mile hike to North Beach.
-This is an out and back trail so plan for 1.4-miles each way.
+The main trail is an out and back perimeter trail so plan for 1.4-miles each way.

 Along the trail, and depending on the time of year, there are various picnic areas with open washrooms.
 From the picnic areas you get great views of the pass and can see waterbirds and seals catching their lunch for the day.